Oops!... I Did It Again (album): Commercial performance

 In the United States, Oops!...
 I Did It Again reportedly sold 500,000 copies in its first day of release.
 It debuted at number one on the Billboard 200 chart, with first-week sales of 1,319,193 copies, becoming the fastest-selling album by a female artist since Nielsen SoundScan began tracking point-of-sale music purchases in 1991.
 With its success, Spears held the record for the highest first-week sales by a female artist.
 This record was held for 15 years, only to be surpassed in November 2015 by the album 25 by Adele, which sold over 3.38 million albums in the United States in its first week.
 The album fell to number two in its second week, with additional sales of 612,000 copies.
 It held this position for fifteen consecutive weeks.
 By its fifth week of availability, Oops!...
 I Did It Again had sold over three million copies and had passed five million copies by August.
 On its seventeenth week on the chart, it was certified septuple Platinum by the Recording Industry Association of America (RIAA) for shipments of seven million units.
 The album spent eighty-four weeks on the Billboard 200, thirty-one weeks on the Canadian Albums Chart, and two weeks on the US Catalog Albums.
 Oops!...
 I Did It Again debuted at number eighty-two on the European Top 100 Albums, and quickly peaked at number one; it sold over four million copies within the continent, being certified four-times Platinum by the International Federation of the Phonographic Industry.
 Oops!...
-I Did It Again reached number two on the UK Albums Chart, selling 88,000 copies in the first week of release; it remained in the top five for four weeks.
+I Did It Again reached number two on the UK Albums Chart, selling 88,000 copies in the first week of release; it spent three weeks in the top five and eight weeks in the top ten.
 The album debuted at number one in Canada, selling 95,275 copies in its first week.